bigskysoftware/htmx/www/essays/how-did-rest-come-to-mean-the-opposite-of-rest.md

 developers who may have never heard of those concepts in their original context, and who assume REST === JSON APIs.

-[People sense something is wrong](https://htmx.org/essays/a-response-to-rich-harris/), and maybe REST, real, actual REST, not pseudREST, could be a part of [the answer to that](/essays/spa-alternative).
+[People sense something is wrong](https://htmx.org/essays/a-response-to-rich-harris/), and maybe REST, real, actual REST, not pseudoREST, could be a part of [the answer to that](/essays/spa-alternative).

 At the very least, the ideas behind REST are interesting and worth knowing just as general software engineering knowledge.